 As we strive to support our students’ well-being and success during these challenging times, we would also all do well to remember that all of the above points are relevant to our own lives, and the lives of our colleagues as well.
 Many of us are navigating online courses for the first time right now, and those of us who have used distance learning tools in the past are still likely not accustomed to putting such courses together on such a rapid timeframe.
 Like our students, we are also navigating these waters as whole people, who are impacted by the stress, uncertainty, and cascading impacts that a situation of this magnitude brings.
 As we extend understanding and support to our students in the coming weeks (or months) as they struggle to adapt to their changing learning environments, let us all also give ourselves the same grace.

 For more resources to support students during this time, please visit the College Transition Collaborative’s COVID-19 Response resources page.

 - Christine Logel, PhD, Associate Professor of Social Development Studies, Renison University College, affiliated with University of Waterloo, and Head of Research, College Transition Collaborative

 - Kathryn Boucher, PhD, Assistant Professor, College of Applied Behavioral Sciences, University of Indianapolis, and Principal Investigator, College Transition Collaborative

-- Krysti Ryan, PhD, Project Director, College Transition Collaborative
+- Krysti Ryan, PhD, Director of Research, College Transition Collaborative